survivejs/site/posts/94-async-reactor-interview.md

 ## Conclusion

-Thanks for the interview Sven! **async-reactor** looks almost too easy to use!
+Thanks for the interview Sven! **async-reactor** looks almost too easy to use.
 It definitely cuts down the amount of boilerplate related to performing asynchronous operations on component level.

 Check out the [GitHub project](https://github.com/xtuc/async-reactor) to learn more.